"Completely gripping and rather beautiful."

 Her first feature film THE RED HOUSE won Best Self-funded film at the 2012 New Zealand Film awards.
 Alongside her industry work she has taught papers in dance, digital video, and theatre studies at various tertiary institutions in New Zealand and China.

-Alyx is currently producing Lani Feltham’s short film MOUSE, and co-writing two new feature films, and working on a series of one-short shorts in collaboration with Touch Compass Dance Trust.Back to Crew and Cast
+Alyx is currently producing Lani Feltham’s short film MOUSE, and co-writing two new feature films, and working on a series of one-shot shorts in collaboration with Touch Compass Dance Trust.Back to Crew and Cast

 Ben Montgomery studied cinematography at Unitec, and worked in the lighting department on countless projects such as commercials, feature films, music videos, and tv shows.
 He has a strong eye for composition.
 Recently he has been working on personal photographic projects including 35mm film photography.Back to Crew and Cast